TommyMart/QuizNight_Terminal_App/readme.md

 #### No Global Variables

 I chose to assignment variables locally and either return them, or pass them as arguments between functions.
 This was mainly used for the username, which was created during the sign in stage and passed through the quiz functions so that it could be written to the total points csv file and then be accessed for the high scores board.
-I wasn't sure if this was standard Python 3 practice and google gave me mixed responses, therefore it was decided to stay with the original method.
+I wasn't sure if this was standard Python 3 practice and google gave me mixed responses, therefore it was decided to stay with the original method which is less messy code.

 ---